logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/networking.md

 **Option 2: Set up VPC peering**

 Follow the guide [VPC Peering](https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html) to set up VPC peering between the Feature Store cluster and Databricks.
-Get your Feature Store *VPC ID* and *CIDR* by searching for thr Feature Store VPC in the AWS Management Console:
+Get your Feature Store *VPC ID* and *CIDR* by searching for the Feature Store VPC in the AWS Management Console:

 !!! info "managed.hopsworks.ai"
     On **[managed.hopsworks.ai](https://managed.hopsworks.ai)**, the VPC is shown in the cluster details.